 In areas where rooftop power is not feasible because of climate or a home’s design, an array of solar panels could be installed in a parking lot or other open space to supply a small community.

-It was Dian M. Grueneich, a member of the California Public Utilities Commission, who introduced the energy-neutral-home idea in 2007, a year after the state passed a landmark law to combat climate change.
+It was Dian M. Grueneich, a member of the Public Utilities Commission, who introduced the energy-neutral-home idea in 2007, a year after the state passed a landmark law to combat climate change.
 The agency formalized her standard in 2008.

-At that time, the concept of a such commercially ready home was on a far horizon -- technologically achievable, but barely.
+At that time, the concept of such a commercially ready home was on a far horizon—technologically achievable, but barely.
 Grueneich said then that it takes a “big, bold goal” to prompt innovation.

 Indeed, said Barry Hooper, a San Francisco environmental official who has advised the state, the audaciousness of the standard was “a throwdown” that by itself created momentum.
 He calls the target “one of the best things to come out of the CPUC.”